MithrilJS/mithril.js/docs/getting-started.md

 ### View

-The next step is to write a view so users can interact with the application
+The next step is to write a view so users can interact with the application.
+In Mithril, views are plain Javascript.
+This comes with several benefits (proper error reporting, proper lexical scoping, etc.), while still allowing [HTML syntax to be used via a preprocessor tool](https://github.com/insin/msx)

 ```javascript
 todo.view = function() {